SublimeLinter/SublimeLinter/docs/linter_settings.rst

 -----
 This setting specifies the linter working directory.

 The value must be a string, corresponding to a valid directory path.
-Variable substitutions are supported.

 .. code-block:: json